 Weather News

-More severe weather could be in store for Wichita and other parts of Kansas this weekend.
+After large hail and a torrent of rain swept through central and south-central Kansas Saturday, forecasters are warning that more severe weather could be in store for Wichita and other parts of Kansas on Sunday.

 Amy Renee Leiker